Writing Your Lesson Plans

 materials needed for the day

 Formatting is completely customizable so you can show your creative side or just make something stand out.
-You can highlight, bold, italicize, change the font, link to the web, add pictures, and add smiley faces to your heart's content.
+You can link to URLs, highlight, bold, italicize, change the font, link to the web, add pictures, and add smiley faces to your heart's content.
 (Rich Text Formatting is the option that allows you to edit font attributes, so make sure it is turned on in your Preferences)

 Save